- This programme is designed for students with a background in Artificial Intelligence or related disciplines with a focus on AI

-The Master's programme in Artifical Intelligence at Radboud has a distinctly cognitive focus, centered around computational modeling.
+The Master's programme in Artificial Intelligence at Radboud has a distinctly cognitive focus, centred around computational modelling.
 We offer students two exciting specialisations: cognitive computing and intelligent technology.

 Radboud also offers two unique double degree options in combination with the AI programme: computing science, and cognitive neuroscience.

 At Radboud, you will also have access to other great research institutes.
 This programme works closely with the Donders Institute for Brain, Cognition and Behaviour, conducting research in EEG, fMRI, and MEG.
 This programme also cooperates with the Radboud Behavioural Science Institute and its Virtual Reality Laboratory.

 Radboud is also proud of its record in regards to graduates, who often go on to do a PhD or are offered jobs even before graduation.

 In the Master’s programme Artificial Intelligence, you will learn how to advance the study of brain and cognition by adopting typical AI tools, such as computer simulation, brain-computer interfacing and robotic design.